kirovtome/kirovtome.xyz/_posts/2019-07-30-dockerizing-memcached.md

 ```

 So, why Memcached?
 Memcached could be used in scenarios where we want to cache small and static data, like handling a high traffic website.
-It is multithreaded, can be scaled up by givint it more computational resources and can handle a lot of read operations as well.
+It is multithreaded, can be scaled up by giving it more computational resources and can handle a lot of read operations as well.